exaFLOPsDenny/ESM3081/my_note/lec4.md

 ### How to determine the best split?
 - Regression
-    To minimize the variance, but the results for unknown data which might escape the range of train data might be poor.
+    - To minimize the variance, but the results for unknown data which might escape the range of train data might be poor.
+    - Poor result: mean value of train data
 <img width="589" alt="image" src="https://github.com/user-attachments/assets/7f4ec027-0f9a-4227-b139-bf85a926bb02">

 - Classification